Hudspeth Country Sheriff's Department/Getty Images

 I will never pass up an opportunity to tell a good Willie Nelson story.

-On this date back in 2010, he was arrested on his tour bus for possessing marijuana at a routine checkpoint in Sierra Blanca, Texas, while on tour traveling from California to his ranch in Austin, Texas.
+Back in 2010, the red headed stranger was arrested on his tour bus for possessing marijuana at a routine checkpoint in Sierra Blanca, Texas, while on tour traveling from California to his ranch in Austin, Texas.

 At the time, Willie was 77 years old and told the officer that all six ounces of marijuana were his.
 He was held in custody briefly, and paid a $2,500 bond prior to being released.